jemc/slides-pony/slides.md

 Messages have causal order, not sequential order

+Per-actor garbage collection (no stop-the-world step)

-Scheduled by the runtime
+Scheduled by the runtime (work-stealing algorithm)

 No synchronization primitives (lockless)

 No blocking operations

----

-## Pony Paradigms

 ----